tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 - A [[Fides Lucaris]] Sending Stone.
 Found in a hidden lead box, and once possessed by the woman whose skeleton remains in the elemental forge. [[Lucius]], a boy in a small village in [[Chardon]] has its pair, and thinks it is his imaginary friend Benji talking.

 Not in use:
-- Spell gem from [[Kadmos]] containing the Summon Greater Demon spell.
-- A silver wand that functions as an arcane focus, and a locked spellbook.
+- A locked spellbook.
 Found in the hidden lead box in the jeweler's workshop in the Elemental Forge.
 Once possessed by the woman whose skeleton remains in the elemental forge, the [[Fides Lucaris spy]] who attempted to free [[Sh’shethis]].
-If a wizard attunes to the silver wand, it gives +1 to spell attacks and spell DC, and also allows the attuned user to cast the Dancing Lights cantrip without requiring concentration.
 The spellbook's contains are currently unknown.
 ## Vindristjarna

 The following magical items are kept on [[Vindristjarna]]: